-When the recipient’s server receives the email, it compares the sender’s IP and the IP in the DNS and, if both are the same, it accepts the message and delivers it to the inbox.
+When the recipient’s server receives the email, it compares the sender’s IP Address and the IP Address in the DNS and, if both are the same, it accepts the message and delivers it to the inbox.
 Otherwise, it returns a message by stating “Error 550 – Message rejected because SPF check failed” or delivers the message to the junk folder.

 2. DKIM = DomainKeys Identified Mail

 DKIM is usually a 1024- or 2048-bit encrypted key that must be coupled with the sender domain, used to fight email spoofing.
 Upon receiving the email from the recipient’s server, it verifies whether the key, published in the email header, belongs to the one related to the sender domain.
 If not, they assume that the email has been intercepted by third parties and modified.